English-Speaking Countries in Africa

 Somaliland also has three official languages, English, Arabic, and Somali.
 During the colonization of the North-West, English was introduced and has stayed ever since.

 English is one of the many official languages of the country.
-It was spread when the British took over from the Dutch in the 1800s.
+It spread when the British took over from the Dutch in the 1800s.

 Zimbabwe is a country that has fifteen official languages, in addition to English.
 The English language was made official during colonial times by the British.
 Other languages are also widely spoken in the country.